A BRIEF HISTORY OF SENEGAL

 In the 19th century the British became the ruling power along the River Gambia but the French advanced inland along the River Senegal.
 In 1884-85 the European powers divided up Africa.
 France was confirmed as the colonial power in Senegal.

 Today Senegal is still a poor country.
 However its economy is growing rapidly.
 Senegal has great potential for tourism.
 Today Senegal is developing quickly.
-Today the population of Senegal is 14 million.
+In 2020 the population of Senegal was 16 million.

 A brief history of Gambia